-- A Governor or group of Governors.
+A governor or group of governors:

 The concern or complaint will be referred to the chair of governors for investigation.
 The chair may alternatively delegate the matter to another governor for investigation.
+Stage B onwards of the complaints procedure will apply.

+The chair of governors or headteacher and chair of governors:

+• The vice chair of governors will be informed and will investigate it or may delegate it to another governor.
+Stage B onwards of the complaints procedure will apply.

+Both the chair of governors and vice chair of governors:

+• The complaint will be referred to the clerk to the governing body who will inform the chair of the complaints committee.
+Stage C of the complaints procedure will then apply.

+The whole governing body:

-Stage B onwards of the complaint's procedure will apply. - The chair of Governors or Headteacher and Chair of Governors.
-The vice chair of governors will be informed and will investigate it or may delegate it to another governor.
-Stage B onwards of the complaints procedure will apply. - Both the Chair of Governors and Vice Chair of Governors.
-The complaint will be referred to the clerk to the governing body who will inform the chair of the complaints committee.
-Stage C of the complaints procedure will then apply. - The whole Governing body.
-The complaint will be referred to the clerk to the governing body who will inform the Headteacher, chair of governors, local authority and, where appropriate, the diocesan authority.
-The authorities will usually agree arrangements with the governing body for independent investigation of the complaint. - The Headteacher.
+- The complaint will be referred to the clerk to the governing body who will inform the headteacher, chair of governors, local authority and, where appropriate, the diocesan authority. - The authorities will agree arrangements with the governing body for independent investigation and consideration of the complaint.

+The headteacher:

 The concern or complaint will be referred to the chair of governors who will undertake the investigation or may delegate it to another governor.
 Stage B onwards of the complaints procedure will apply.
-In all cases the school and governing body will ensure that complaints are dealt with in an unbiased, open, and fair way.

-Our commitment to you
+11. Our commitment to you